dirmeier/netReg/README.md

 Network-regularized generalized linear regression models in `R`.
 Now with `TensorFlow`.

-## Introduction
+## About

-`netReg` implements generalized linear models that use network penalties for regularization.
+Modelling dependencies using linear regression models is often complicated when the analysed data-sets are high-dimensional and less observations than variables are available ($n \ll p$). `netReg` implements generalized linear models that use network penalties for regularization.
 Network regularization uses graphs or trees to incorporate information about interactions of covariables, or responses, into the loss function of a GLM.
 Ideally this allows better (i.e., lower variance) estimation of regression coefficients.

-From version `v1.9.0` on, we use `TensorFlow` instead of custom `C++` and `Dlib`.
-This allowed deleting of major parts of the code base.
-Some matrix operations are still done in `RcppArmadillo`.

 For instance, in `R`, you could fit a network-regularized model like that: